Gary Ferland: Honors and awards

 Ferland was identified as the most frequently acknowledged astronomer worldwide in the 1992 *Astronomy Acknowledgements Index*.

 In 2016 he received the Catedrático de Excelencia Guillermo Haro from the National Institute of Astrophysics, Optics and Electronics in Mexico.
 That same year, colleagues organized a Festschrift in his honor at the National Autonomous University of Mexico in Mexico City.

 In recognition of his contributions to astrophysics, Ferland was elected a Fellow of the American Astronomical Society in 2021 and of the American Association for the Advancement of Science in 2022, with both organizations citing his development of the Cloudy spectral simulation code.

-In 2025, he was awarded the Catherine Wolfe Bruce Gold Medal by the Astronomical Society of the Pacific, “in recognition of a lifetime of outstanding achievement and contributions to astrophysics research,” highlighting his leadership in quantitative spectroscopy and creation of the groundbreaking ionization and thermal synthesis code *Cloudy*, which has been instrumental in accurately predicting the chemical, physical, and radiative conditions in a wide range of gaseous nebulae …
+In 2025, he was awarded the Catherine Wolfe Bruce Gold Medal by the Astronomical Society of the Pacific, “in recognition of a lifetime of outstanding achievement and contributions to astrophysics research,” highlighting his leadership in quantitative spectroscopy and creation of the groundbreaking ionization and thermal synthesis code *Cloudy*, which has been instrumental in accurately predicting the chemical, physical, and radiative conditions in a wide range of gaseous nebulae ...

+According to NASA’s Astrophysics Data System (ADS), Ferland has a normalized citation count of approximately 9,900; studies of citation distributions in astronomy indicate that citation counts at this level are attained by only the uppermost fraction of a percent of researchers in the field.